Claudiomics/power-bi-anopheles-insecticide-resistance/README.md

 # Power BI: Managing Global _Aopheles_ Insecticide Resistance

-This project showcases my skills in Power BI, which were developed by Peregrine's training programme.
-Since I'm on a mac, I needed to use a MS Azure VM to run PowerBI on.
+This project showcases my skills in Power BI, which were developed in Peregrine's training programme.
+Please use the table of contents to navigate through the different stages, like seeing my OSEMN process in **Methodology** or just to look at the walkthrough of the **Dashboard**.
+Since I'm on a mac, I needed to use a MS Azure VM to run Power BI on.

 Here is the link to the .pdf file of my powerpoint presentation:
 [Mosquito Insecticide Resistance Management copy.pdf](https://github.com/user-attachments/files/15795295/Mosquito.Insecticide.Resistance.Management.copy.pdf)

 ## Table of Contents